-Acrylic paint is still a comparatively young medium unlike watercolours and oil which have been used by artists for centuries.
-Paint manufacturers had been toying with a pigmented polymer suspension as early as the 1930’s but the company Liquitex came up with the first acrylic paint as we understand it today, and by the 60’s acrylics were becoming widely accessible to artists around the world.
+Acrylic paint is still a comparatively young medium unlike watercolours and oil paints which have been used by artists for centuries.
+Paint manufacturers had been toying with a pigmented polymer suspension as early as the 1930’s but the company Liquitex came up with the first acrylic paint as we understand it today, and by the early 60’s acrylics were becoming widely accessible to artists around the world.

 Typically, acrylics are divided into 2 broad categories; Artist grade and Student grade.